MovementGH/OpenBot-Docs/source/index.html.md

 stat | Null | Fetches performance information

 <aside class="note">For the async relay, instead of sending "1+1" and getting 2, you send "Callback(1+1)" and get 2.
 Then you can use asyncrounous functions with .then</aside>
+<aside class="note">For the api relay, instead of seinding "1+1" and getting 2, you send "return 1+1" and get 2.
+Then you can use async/await to perform asyncrounous requests</aside>

 ## Timeout